 The rescue effort was worth it: they’re fast, brutal, addictive novels about biker gangs, set in a dystopian 1990s Britain.
 Petrocarbons are burned, laws are broken, women are deflowered.
 The novels are short and were clearly quickly written (why didn’t Creation fix the copy errors?), but they’re loaded with energy, heart, and humor, and the only parts that have dated are the parts that don’t matter.
 There are read-in-one-go books; this is practically a read-in-one-go series.

 Disillusioned vet Gerald Vinson becomes a patched-in member of the Last Heroes chapter of the Hells Angels, where his intelligence, training, and leadership abilities soon see him in command of the charter.
-But when you ride a tiger you can’t ever get off, and Gerry is enmeshed in neverending wars against rival chapters, switchblade-wielding football hooligans, crooked journalists, and a neo-fascistic British government that seeks to destroy the Angels (given the hundreds of homicides the Angels are involved in over the course of the series, one sees their point).
+But when you ride a tiger you can’t ever get off, and Gerry is enmeshed in Forever Wars against rival chapters, switchblade-wielding football hooligans, crooked journalists, and a fascistic British government that seeks to destroy the Angels (given the hundreds of homicides the Angels are involved in over the course of the series, one sees their point).

 The main character, of course, is almost the bikes themselves.
-They serve the same function as horses do in Westerns – partly a method of transport (you can go almost anywhere on a bike, and very quickly), and partly a symbol of masculinity.
-One surefire way to know shit’s about to go down in the books is that a biker has his “hog” sabotaged or destroyed.
+They serve the same function as horses do in Westerns – both a method of transportation (you can go almost anywhere on a bike, and very quickly) and symbol of masculinity.
+One way to know shit’s about to go down in the books is that a biker has his “hog” sabotaged or destroyed.

 The political incorrectness is high.
 Mick Norman doesn’t seem to like homosexuals: his villains are flamboyantly gay far more frequently than chance would predict.
 I also don’t believe there’s one female character who isn’t killed, raped, threatened with rape, beaten to a pulp, or some combination of the previous – aside from the old lady at the start of Guardian Angels, who merely has a severed head flung through her car’s front windshield.
 There’s one British-African character that I can recall.
 He provides help to Gerry, and he and his family get burned to death by Gerry’s enemies for their trouble.